-To carry out our goals we have devised the following plans:
+To carry out these goals we have devised the following plans:

 a) Distribution of free books on public transport;

 b) Promotion and development of community spaces/interventions in urban settings to connect people, through words, in books and stories;

 c) Design of innovative platforms and creation of interactive installations, using technology, to support, publish and disseminate works by New Zealand authors of all ages and stages in their writing careers.

 The focus on storytelling, public spaces and public transport is not accidental or capricious.
 Our passion for reading, added to a background in social sciences and sustainable development, helped shape a vision, not only for our project but also for the cities we want to live in: where engaged citizens interact in open, lively spaces.